blueey2/linked-blog-starter-md/publish/Interview.md

 3. **Tell us about your role in managing and optimizing the church's network infrastructure.
 What strategies did you use to ensure consistent connectivity for both internal users and guests?**

-    _Answer:_ As support for the church's network infrastructure, I ensured reliable connectivity for both internal users and guests.
+    _Answer:_ I ensured reliable connectivity for both internal users and guests.
 One strategy involved regular maintenance of routers, switches, and access points to prevent potential disruptions.
-Additionally, I implemented network monitoring tools to proactively identify and address any performance issues.
 This allowed us to provide consistent and seamless connectivity, contributing to positive technology experiences for everyone.

 4. **Could you share how you administered the church's Active Directory system, including managing user accounts, permissions, and resource access?**

-    _Answer:_ Certainly.
-I was responsible for overseeing the church's Active Directory system.
+    _Answer:_ I was responsible for overseeing the church's Active Directory system.
 This included managing user accounts by creating, modifying, and disabling accounts as needed.
 I also controlled permissions to ensure appropriate resource access for different user groups.
-This role required a keen understanding of user management, security protocols, and effective communication with the teams to align access permissions with organizational needs.

 5. **Describe a specific instance where you collaborated with diverse teams to identify technology needs and successfully implemented solutions that enhanced their activities.**